Venezuela slams EU renewal of sanctions days before elections

 --IANS

-"We strongly condemn this new attack on our people and we consider this insolent renewal an act of hostility," Plasencia said on Twitter on Thursday.
+"We strongly condemn this new attack on our people and we consider this insolent renewal an act of hostility," Plasencia twweted on Thursday.

-According to the Venezuelan Foreign MInister, the move is aimed at undermining the ruling socialist party in the lead-up to regional and local elections on November 21, Xinhua news agency reported.
+According to Plasencia, the move is aimed at undermining the ruling socialist party in the lead-up to regional and local elections in November '21, Xinhua news agency reported.

 The council's objective appears to be to "torpedo the democratic celebration next Sunday," he said.